 Many sectors - such as the civil service, NGO and charity work - require an MSc and some volunteer/internship experience.
-Graduates from our programmes have gone on to work for Refugee UK, Shelter, Barnardos, Oxfam, Amnesty International, government departments and the European Parliament, among others.
-Further details can be found on our careers and alumni website.
+Graduates from our programmes have gone on to work for Refugee UK, Shelter, Barnardos, Amnesty International, government departments and the European Parliament, among others.
+Find out more from the School of Sociology, Politics and International Studies web pages.

 REF 2014 results

 - 32% of research is world-leading (4*)